pattonsgirl/Spring2022-CEG2350/Labs/Lab10/README.md

 A common issue is that a port you want to listen on (run a service on) is already taken by another service / process.
 Let's use one (of many) ways to find out what service is running and how to kill it.
 Perform the following on your AWS instance unless otherwise specified.

+1. On your AWS instance, install `python3` and `pip3`
-1. Run `python3 -m http.server 9000` to start a minimal web server listening on port `9000`.
+2. Run `python3 -m http.server 9000` to start a minimal web server listening on port `9000`.
 Leave this running in it's own terminal.
    - If this is still running from Part 2, you don't need to do it again - but you would get the exact error we are trying to hunt down!
 A service is already bound to that port, and you can't run something else there until the first one terminates
-2. In another terminal, use `lsof` to show only the LISTEN[ing] services on the system.
+3. In another terminal, use `lsof` to show only the LISTEN[ing] services on the system.
    - Useful commands: `lsof`, `|`, `grep`
-3. Identify the process ID and `kill` the process.
+4. Identify the process ID and `kill` the process.

 ## Extra Credit - Message in a Bottle